thehubnyc/hubhack/README.md

-# Full Day Schedule
+# Welcome To The Hub

 **Hub Hack: Beauty & Personal Care + Future of Voice Hackathon**

-> Welcome to The Hub!

 The Hub is a Digital Accelerator.
 It’s where we pioneer the future of marketing through through technology, existing on the edge of the possible.
 A few friendly reminders: